bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-create-volume-backup.md

 have a volume which you want to backup then please refer to the [Create a volume]({{ '/articles/create-a-volume' | relative_url }}) article.

+Volume backups are stored in the same availability zone as the volume.
+This means that if the availability zone is down, the backup is also not available.
+It is recommended to create backups in an other availability zone to prevent data loss in case of an availability zone failure.
+As of march 2024, the OpenStack Dashboard does not support creating backups in an other availability zone.
+You can use the OpenStack CLI to create a backup in an other availability zone.

 ## Using the OpenStack Dashboard
 Create a volume backup using the OpenStack Dashboard is quite simple.
 With the following steps you can create a backup of a volume.